jorgecardleitao/private-jets/README.md

 This is stored in [`./src/types.csv`](./src/types.csv).

-#### 2. Identify private jet aircrafts registered in Denmark
+#### 2. Identify private jet aircrafts

-This was performed by a human, and consisted in searching for the different aircraft types on the website https://www.danishaircraft.dk.
-For each type, there was a list of tail numbers.
-Each tail number was searched on https://globe.adsbexchange.com for the last month to confirm that the aircraft is indeed operating.
-In many cases the aircraft was also searched in https://www.jetphotos.com to confirm that it was recently photographed flying or in take-off, landing.
+This is performed automatically by the computer program and consists, and consisted in extracting the database of all aicrafts in https://globe.adsbexchange.com.

+For example, `OY-CKK` had ICAO number `458D6B` as of 2023-11-06.

+Details are available in the source code, [src/number_of_icao.rs](./src/number_of_icao.rs).

 For example, advance searching for aircraft type `Dassault Falcon 2000` in https://www.danishaircraft.dk yields `OY-CKK(3)`.
 To corruburate that this is